-Due to availability of the spring flow data, using different methods discussed above for data gapfilling and extension are appropriate and defensible.
-For model simulations, using the daily spring flows stored in the WDM file -Wekivadata_2017.wdm for model simulation is adequate.
+Due to availability of the spring flow data and the reasoning discussed above, using different methods for data gap-filling and extension appear to be appropriate and defensible.
+For model simulations, using the daily spring flows stored in the WDM file -Wekivadata\2017.wdm for model simulation is adequate.

-It should be pointed out that a total of thirty-fix (35) springs were modeled in the hydrological models (UCI files).
+It should be pointed out that a total of thirty-five (35) springs were modeled in the hydrological models (UCI files).
 However, thirty-four (34) springs were mentioned in the text of the report, twenty-seven (27) were reported in Table 5 and twenty-four (24) in Table A-1 of the report (SJRWMD, 2018).
 For consistency, the same number of springs should be discussed throughout the report, as well as in the hydrological models, or some explanations are needed if different numbers are used in the different parts of the report and the models.

-In Table 5 of the report, the average discharge of Wekiva Falls for 1995-2007 and 2007-2016 should be equal to 18.58524 and 13.1852 cfs, respectively.
+Please note, in Table 5 of the report, the average discharge of Wekiva Falls for 1995-2007 and 2007-2016 should be equal to 18.58524 and 13.1852 cfs, respectively.